NativeDevelopmentMeetup/NativeDevelopmentMeetup/README.md

 ###How does an event look like?

-Talks are 15 minutes long, the ideal structure to be followed:
+Talks are 15-20 minutes long, three at a time.

-1. beginner level talk
-2. expert stuff
-3. mad science

 ###Interested in talking at the meetup?